litmuschaos/v1-litmus-docs/docs/pod-network-loss.md

 ## Prerequisites

-- Ensure that the Litmus Chaos Operator is running
+- Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
-- Ensure that the `pod-network-loss` experiment resource is available in the cluster.
+- Ensure that the `pod-network-loss` experiment resource is available in the cluster by executing                         `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/generic/experiments/pod-network-loss)
 - <div class="danger">
     <strong>NOTE</strong>:
         Experimenting Cluster should be non-minikube cluster .